 Laara B Rhine

-The transitions of my life from California sunshine to English gardens, Scottish hospitality, the snows of Switzerland, and Germany where I studied and taught art and history, to the canal laced country of Holland all required some adjustment in habits, attire, not to mention language.
-The new skills and life experiences have provided the treasures for starting to do creative writing just a few years later.
-It was as if a faucet opened, and English poured out.
-This was the start of a book "Far Above and Beyond High" - stories a heart can tell, a metaphor of life exemplified by the process of transformation that the caterpillar undergoes in order to become a butterfly.
+The transitions of her life, from California sunshine to English gardens, Scottish hospitality, the snows of Switzerland, and Germany where she studied and taught art and history, to the canal laced country of Holland, all required some adjustment in habits, attire, not to mention language.
+The new skills and life experiences provided the treasures for starting to do creative writing just a few years later.
+She described it being like a faucet opening, and English poured out.
+This was the start of the book "Far Above and Beyond High" - stories a heart can tell, a metaphor of life exemplified by the process of transformation that the caterpillar undergoes in order to become a butterfly.
 Laara spent her last days in a picturesque town in the heart of Holland where she had good friends close by.